Bugle 4143 - Official Coronavirus Survival Guide

 What I've been doing is instead of washing my hands for 20 seconds several times a day, I get up, I wash my hands for 260 seconds, knock the whole day of hand washing out right at the beginning.

-Do you not have a problem, though, that then your fingers get quite wrinkly?
+do you not have a problem though that then your fingers get quite wrinkly and actually that gives the viruses yeah place to hide Yes,

-And then by the time they're smoothed out, I can spot the viruses because they've clustered.
+that is the problem, but they're so clean and then by the time they're smoothed out, I can spot the viruses because they are clustered.
+Yeah, yeah, yeah.

 In Nepal, for the longest time, they used to sacrifice goats before any important family event.